HubSpot/Singularity/Docs/install.md

 `java -jar SingularityService/target/SingularityService-*-shaded.jar server singularity_config.yaml`

-**Warning:** Singularity will abort (i.e. exit) when it hits an unrecoverable error, so it's a good idea to use monit, supervisor, or systemd to monitor and restart this the Singularity process.
+**Warning:** Singularity will abort (i.e. exit) when it hits an unrecoverable error, so it's a good idea to use monit, supervisor, or systemd to monitor and restart the Singularity process.
+It does this in order to simplify the handling of state which must be kept in sync with the Mesos master.